Developers aren't reading your docs

 If public docs have a discoverability problem, internal docs are completely invisible.

 Your internal wiki, your Confluence spaces, your private Notion pages.
 AI models canât see any of it.
 A new engineer joins your team, asks their AI assistant âHow do I deploy to staging?â, and gets nothing useful.
-The model wasnât trained on your deployment runbook.
-It canât search your internal network.
+The model wasnât trained on your deployment runbook, and it canât search your internal network.
+Every AI tool your developers use daily is blind to the documentation they need most.

 Connect your docs to the tools developers actually use

-Thereâs a fix for this.
-Instead of hoping AI models happen to find your docs, you can connect your documentation directly to the AI tools developers are already using.
+Thereâs a fix.
+Instead of hoping AI models happen to find your docs, you can connect your documentation directly to the AI tools developers already use.

 What this means for documentation teams

-Your docs go from a website people browse to a data source AI tools query.
-That changes things.
+Your docs go from a website people browse to a data source AI tools query, and that shifts what matters.

-Content quality matters more, not less.
-Every ambiguity, every outdated example, every missing step gets amplified.
-Bad docs produce bad AI answers at scale.
+Content quality counts for more, not less.
+Every ambiguity, every outdated example, every missing step gets amplified, because bad docs now produce bad AI answers at scale.
 Good docs produce answers that make developers trust your product.

-Internal docs become reachable.
-That deployment runbook, your teamâs coding standards, your architecture decision records.
-MCP can expose them to AI assistants inside your organization.
+Internal docs become reachable too.
+That deployment runbook, your teamâs coding standards, your architecture decision records: MCP can expose them to AI assistants inside your organization.

 What this doesnât fix

-And it doesnât eliminate hallucinations.
-But it gets things wrong less when it has access to the right content.
+It doesnât eliminate hallucinations either, though it gets things wrong less often when it has access to the right content.
 Your docs site is still the canonical source of truth.
 When AI gives a wrong answer, thatâs where developers go to verify.
 MCP just makes your content reachable from more places.

 Where to start

-Look into how MCP can work for your docs.
-Connect it to the tools your team already uses.
-See what questions come in.
+Then look into how MCP can work for your docs.
+Connect it to the tools your team already uses, and see what questions come in.